1. Am I Eligible for Funding?

 2. How do I find out if I am Bill C-31 or not?

 This is something that we check for you.
-Even if you think you know if you have Bill C-31 status or not, we will still require you to fill out an Authorization of Information Release (AIR) Form, which we sent to Aboriginal Affairs and Northern Development Canada.
+Even if you think you know if you have Bill C-31 status or not, we will still require you to fill out an Authorization of Information Release (AIR) Form, which we send to Indigenous and Northern Affairs Canada.

 3. I have been funded by FFWS for a certificate program already and now I want to take a diploma, can you fund me?